MachineLemonade/docs/v0.8/getting-started.md

 ---
-title: "Getting Started"
+title: "Quickstart"
-description: "How to get up and running with Astronomer"
+description: "How to get up and running with Astronomer Cloud"
 date: 2018-10-12T00:00:00.000Z
 slug: "getting-started"
 ---